 The nature and seriousness of the consequences of a cerebral hemorrhage depend on the location and size of the damage.
 The consequences are sometimes so severe that the patient dies.

-Once a person has had a cerebral hemorrhage, there is an increased risk of having it again.
+Once a person has had a cerebral hemorrhage, there is increased risk of having it again.
 The patient can reduce the risk by taking the following measures:

 - Quit smoking.
 Smoking is very bad for the blood vessels.